subhayudutta/SignSpotter/README.md

 ```
 This command will start the Flask server with the specified host (0.0.0.0) and port (8080).
 This allows the Flask app to be accessible from any network interface on the specified port.

-### Predicting Sentiment
+### Predicting Traffic Sign
 Once the Flask app is running, you can access the following endpoints:
 ```
 /predict: Use this endpoint to predict tarffic sign for a given image input.
 You can either use cURL commands or visit the endpoint through your web browser.
 ```

 ### Training the Model
-To train the sentiment analysis model, use the following endpoint:
+To train the traffic sign analysis model, use the following endpoint:
 ```
 /train: Use this endpoint to trigger model training.
 You can either use cURL commands or visit the endpoint through your web browser.
 ```